Contact:

 Hydraulic wedge splitters in structure-adjacent zones

-In areas with sensitive load transfer—for example at shear walls or column heads—hydraulic wedge splitters create defined separation joints.
-The method is low vibration levels and has proven itself for work during operations, in hospitals or office buildings with ongoing use.
+In areas with sensitive load transfer-for example at shear walls or column heads-hydraulic wedge splitters create defined separation joints.
+The method is characterized by low vibration levels and has proven itself for work during operations, in hospitals or office buildings with ongoing use.
+Borehole patterns and stepwise activation control crack propagation and safeguard neighboring components.

 • Wall openings in masonry without large-area breakout